reap3rGrim/Flashloan_Aave_V3/README.md

 ## **Steps to follow for taking a Flash Loan:**

 1. Go to [Remix](https://remix.ethereum.org/), an online IDE for solidity
-2. Create a new file and paste the code in Flashloan.sol
+2. Create a **new file** and **paste the code in Flashloan.sol**
-3. Use the injected Web 3 provider and connect to metamask
+3. Use the **injected Web 3 provider** and connect to metamask
-4. Deploy the contract with the address of Addresses Provider in the your respective testnet.
+4. **Deploy** the contract with the address of Addresses Provider in the your respective testnet.
 Refer to the [Testnet Addresses](https://docs.aave.com/developers/deployed-contracts/v3-testnet-addresses)
-5. Set your respective token for which the flash loan is to be taken.
+5. **Set your respective token** for which the flash loan is to be taken.
-6. Get some testnet tokens(For getting testnet tokens, the easiest way is to simply go to [app.aave.com](https://app.aave.com/) and taking the required amount)
+6. Get some testnet tokens
+    > (For getting testnet tokens, the easiest way is to simply go to [app.aave.com](https://app.aave.com/) and taking the required amount)
-7. Check the premium fees using the FlashloanPremiumFees function.
+7. **Check the premium fees** using the FlashloanPremiumFees function.
-8. Deposit the premium fees in the contract(Errors at this step, currently resolving, if you simply want to understand flash loans this may not be necessary at the moment)
+8. **Deposit the premium fees** in the contract.
+    > **_Errors at this step, currently resolving, if you simply want to understand flash loans this may not be necessary at the moment)_**
-9. Check the flag to see it's at false.
+9. **Check the flag** to see it's at false.
 If not, use the reset flag to reset the flag to 0.
-10. Select an amount of 1 for the flash loan(use a low amount at the moment, if you wish to scale the solution kindly open an issue and I'll be sure to update the code accordingly)
+10. **Select an amount of 1** for the flash loan(use a low amount at the moment, if you wish to scale the solution kindly open an issue and I'll be sure to update the code accordingly)
-11. Execute the Flash Loan by calling the flash loan function.
+11. **Execute the Flash Loan** by calling the flash loan function.
 If the flash loan executed successfully the flag will be set to true.

 <br />

-### **Note: At the moment I made no attempts to scale the contract to try to fix the error encountered during token depositing.
-However, if you wish, again raise an issue and I'll update the code accordingly.**
+**Note: At the moment I made no attempts to scale the contract to try to fix the error encountered during token depositing.
+However, if you happen to be interested in this, raise an issue and I'll update the code accordingly.**

 <br />